 However, stainless steel and galvanized steel already have anti-corrosion properties due to the manufacturing process.
 All of these metals readily take powder coating as an extra layer of protection that enhances the durability of the steel from both the elements and constant wear.

 Related Post: How Does Powder Coating Work?

-Chrome can take powder coatings, but it needs an extra flourish.
+Chrome can be powder coated, but it needs a bit of extra work to keep visual consistency as powder coating doesn’t typically shine.
 Chrome is already shiny, and powder coverings should follow suit.
 Chrome needs some polishing after coatings go on to differentiate it from other metals because consumers expect chrome to have a polished finish, even if it’s not silver like the natural metal.

 Related Post: How to Clean Parts Before Powder Coating

 Copper, brass, bronze, silver, and gold all maintain electrical charges very effectively.
 However, they aren’t popular metals used in the construction of heavy-duty parts.
 These metals are more decorative when it comes to powder coating, but coatings are possible on these nonstandard metals.
 Coating Systems, based in Harrison, Ohio, and Greater Cincinnati, offers powder coatings that protect your equipment and extend the life of your machines.